-Description of Calculation Method by Project Type
+Calculation Method Descriptions By Project Classification

 New Construction and Building Additions

 For new construction and building addition projects, savings are calculated using ASHRAE 90.1-2007 as the baseline (kWbase) and the new wattages and fixtures as the post-installation wattage.
-The existing baseline, pursuant to ASHRAE 90.1-2007, is shown in Table 3-4 below, Table 3-4 and the new fixture wattages are specified in the Lighting Audit and Design Tool shown in Appendix C.
+The baseline, pursuant to ASHRAE 90.1-2007, can be calculated using either the ASHRAE 90.1-2007 Building Area Method as shown in Table 3-3 below, or the ASHRAE 90.1-2007 Space-by-Space Method as shown in Table 3-4 below.
+The new fixture wattages are specified in the Lighting Audit and Design Tool shown in Appendix C.

-EFLH, CF and IF values are the same as those shown in Table 0-6Table 3–3 and Table 0-7.Table 3-4
+EFLH, CF and IF values are the same as those shown in Table 3-5 and Table 3-6.

-Table 33-3:
+Table 3-3: ASHRAE 90.1-2007 Building Area Method